 Nonduality and the Three Principles Psychology as Teaching Models

-An acquaintance from an online forum sent a message to me recently, with a good question about Sydney Banks, the enlightened man who inspired what became the Three Principles Psychology movement, and it’s relation to nonduality teaching (I’d sent him some articles about nonduality student’s experiences):
+An acquaintance from an online forum sent a message to me recently, with a good question about Sydney Banks, who had a large awakening experience and, eventually, inspired what became the Three Principles Psychology movement.
+His question was in regards to its relation to nonduality teachings (I’d sent him some articles about nonduality student’s experiences):

 “Had a good read – very interesting docs .
 I have been to a Rupert Spira talk.
 Do you think that if Syd was alive today he would be like Rupert?
 Rupert doesn’t do coaching or training but my gut feel is non-duality is what Syd was talking about and Roger Mills and George Pransky turned it into a therapy?
 What do you think?”

 That’s an interesting question.
 Thank you.
 This is a big topic (one I’ve written many notes on about before but not published), but these questions help to serve as a focus.
 Here is my (provisional) answer: